hurrecon-model/HurreconPython/README.md

 ## HURRECON Model

-The HURRECON model estimates wind speed, wind direction, enhanced Fujita scale wind damage, duration of gale winds, and duration of hurricane winds as a function of hurricane location and maximum sustained wind speed.
+The HURRECON model estimates wind speed, wind direction, enhanced Fujita scale wind damage, and duration of EF0 to EF5 winds as a function of hurricane location and maximum sustained wind speed.
 Results may be generated for a single site or an entire region.
 Hurricane track and intensity data may be imported directly from the US National Hurricane Center's HURDAT2 database.

 HURRECON is available in both R (HurreconR) and Python (HurreconPython) versions.
 The model is an updated version of the original HURRECON model written in Borland